 It’ll only be worth doing this as a background to other corner decorations, or for blocking off a bad view or wall.
 For example, if your balcony corner is hemmed in by a jutting wall, consider putting up some kind of screen to make it look nicer.

-We’ve got so many ideas for privacy screens, but you could go a bit more interesting and use something like bamboo or hanging plants.
+We’ve got so many ideas for balcony privacy, but you could go a bit more interesting and use something like bamboo or hanging plants.
 This’ll help make what’s otherwise a boring space a bit more inviting.

 However you choose to decorate your balcony corner, these ideas should at least get you started.
 As you can see, your options generally revolve around turning it into seating or simply filling it with beautiful things.
 Whichever way you go, it’ll certainly make your balcony’s corner more interesting.